ForwardStar/gfe_driver/README.md

 The option`--aging_memfp_threshold 500G` terminates the experiment if the memory footprint measured is greater than 330 GB .
 The option `--aging_release_memory=false` avoids releasing the memory used in the driver to load the graph from the file, as it may (or may not) recycled by the libraries.

-- **Graph anlytics**: execute the six kernels from the Graphalytics suite.
+- **Graph anlytics**: comment lines 202-241 in ``experiment/details/insert_only.cpp`` and execute the six kernels from the Graphalytics suite.
 Add the option `-R <N>` to repeat `N` times the execution of all Graphalytics kernels, one after the other.
 E.g., to run the kernels five times, after all vertices and edges have been inserted, use:

 ```
 ./gfe_driver -G /path/to/input/graph.properties -u -l <system_to_evaluate> -w <num_threads> -R 5 -d output_results.sqlite3